frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   </div>
 </div>

 As previously explained, this method of top-down modeling is extremely powerful as it enables you to capture the most important dimensions all in one place.
 However, you should be careful to not over-detail master sketches.
-More information on master sketches can be found on the [Master Sketch Best Practices](/best-practices/mastersketch-setup/) page.

-In this part, you were also introduced to the `Derived` feature.
-This feature is extremely powerful and can be used to import parts from one part studio into another to enable a references for modeling.
-However, you must be careful to not overuse this function as it can significantly slow down your part studios.
+Besides the [page on master sketches](/best-practices/mastersketch-setup/), you will be practicing master sketches all throughout Stage 2, and use them in Stage 3 alongside multi-document practices to design a whole robot.

 ### Deriving Layout Sketches and Part Modeling